 DIRECTIONS TO THE PARK FROM MADARAO

-Once back at Iiyama Station, the following buses will have you back up to Madarao:
+If you do return to Iiyama Station from the Monkey Park by taxi, the following buses will have you back up to Madarao:

 Obviously, the services listed above are very limited and will not suit many visitor’s itineraries.
 In that case, to access the monkey park using public transport you will need to do so via Nagano Station.